Ninette de Valois: Choreographic works

 Among her earliest choreography was a production of the Greek tragedy Oresteia, which opened Terence Gray's Cambridge Festival Theatre in November 1926.
-De Valois first established herself as a choreographer producing several short ballets for the Old Vic Theatre, London.
+De Valois first established herself as a choreographer producing several short ballets for The Old Vic, London.
 She also provided choreography for plays and operas at the theatre, all of which were performed by her own pupils.
 After forming the Vic-Wells Ballet, her first major production, Job (1931), was the first ballet to define the future of the British ballet repertoire.

-Later, after employing Frederick Ashton as the company's first Principal Choreographer in 1935, de Valois collaborated with him to produce a series of signature ballets, which are recognised as cornerstones of British ballet.
+Later, after employing Frederick Ashton as the company's first Principal Choreographer in 1935, de Valois collaborated with him to produce a series of signature ballets, which are recognized as cornerstones of British ballet.
 These included The Rake's Progress (1935) and Checkmate (1937).

 Job (1931)

 The oldest ballet in the Royal Ballet repertoire, Job is regarded as a crucial work in the development of British ballet and was the first ballet to be produced by an entirely British creative team.
 The ballet was produced and choreographed by de Valois, with a commissioned score entitled Job, a Masque for Dancing, written by Ralph Vaughan Williams, with orchestrations by Constant Lambert and designs by Gwendolen Raverat.
 The libretto for the ballet was written by Geoffrey Keynes and is based on William Blake's engraved edition of the Book of Job from the Hebrew Bible.
 Consisting of eight scenes, the ballet is inspired by Blake's engravings and so de Valois choreographed the ballet using predominantly mimed actions to create a simple decorative effect.

-Despite the choreography of the ballet being described as 'uneven', Job features a number of well-known dances, which continue to be performed regularly.
+Job features a number of well-known dances, which continue to be performed regularly.
 The most recognised extracts are Satan's Dance, an acrobatic solo for a male dancer, the dance of Job's comforters, and the satirical expressionist dances representing War, Pestilence and Famine.
 Job had its world premiere on 5 July 1931, and was performed for members of the Camargo Society at the Cambridge Theatre, London.
 The first public performance of the ballet took place on 22 September 1931 at the Old Vic Theatre.